zahramaslavi/Tribe/README.md

 npm install sails
 ```

-To start the application run:
+To start the application, from the Tribe directory, install the modules and run:

 ```
+npm install
 sails lift
 ```